-Each of the four projects within AWPOW has its own distinct purpose, which is based on a set of identified needs and policy decisions and is consistent with the Waterfront Seattle Guiding Principles.
-The purpose and need for each of the projects are summarized below; more information is provided in Chapter 1 of this EIS.
+Each of the four projects within AWPOW has its own distinct purpose, which is based on a set of identified needs and policy decisions, and is consistent with the Waterfront Seattle Guiding Principles.
+The objectives, or purpose and need (the term used in the Draft EIS), of each project are summarized below; more information is provided in Chapter 1 of this EIS.